saeedghsh/music/README.md

 * [ ] add audio and make it interactive?
 * [ ] Add keys, scales and chords?

+* [p] right now the accidentals are printed as `{#,b,s,k}` (e.g. tar annotation) fix it so that proper symbols are printed.
+      This might be not feasible for koron and sori right now, but should be doable for sharp and flat.
 * [x] Make frequency computer a separate class from note
 * [d] fix issue with printing `sori` and `koron` symbols, -> This turned to be much harder than I expected.
 Skipping for now